Foxbud/libaermre/README.md

 Installation will vary according the AER UI in use.

-To automatically download install the latest stable version of *libaermre* using [*aerman*](https://github.com/Foxbud/aerman), run
+To automatically download and install the latest stable version of *libaermre* using [*aerman*](https://github.com/Foxbud/aerman), run

 ```shell